Free temporary Hungary phone number to receive SMS online (+36)

 Yes, but slow |

-Results vary by app and by how fresh the line is, so treat this as a guide, not a promise.
+Results vary by app and by how fresh the number is, so treat this as a guide, not a promise.

-For a quick code on a small site, the shared line wins.
+For a quick code on a small site, the shared number wins.
 When it stalls, the private $1 option above is the fast, low-cost fix.

-A burner SIM only earns its keep if you truly need a long-lived Hungary line of your own.
+A burner SIM only earns its keep if you truly need a long-lived Hungary number of your own.

 Hungary numbers: common questions